-- Specific Outreach Notify in writing individuals, organizations and associations, partner agencies, and local governments at the initiation of the TIP development.
-This notification will include a description and timeline of the development process, a general outline of the programs and types of projects affected, and a detailed description of the opportunities for input and review. - 2.
-Media Relations Activities Send press releases and legal notices to the local media at the initiation, preliminary, and final approval stages of the TIP development.
-Articles will be submitted for inclusion in various organization-based publications. - 3.
-Public Meetings Public meetings of the TAC and TPC will be held to allow opportunities for public comment prior to the TIP advancing to the next stage of development. - 4.
-TIP Online The draft TIP and final TIP will be posted on the INCOG website with an email link allowing for comments or questions to be submitted.
+- 1. Specific Outreach Notify in writing individuals, organizations and associations, partner agencies, and local governments at the initiation of the TIP development.
+This notification will include a description and timeline of the development process, a general outline of the programs and types of projects affected, and a detailed description of the opportunities for input and review.
+INCOG plans to attend local events, such as Tulsa State Fair, MayFest, and various community markets for public interaction and feedback. - Media Relations Activities Send press releases and legal notices to the local media at the initiation, preliminary, and final approval stages of the TIP development.

+Articles will be submitted for inclusion in various organization-based publications. - Public Meetings Public meetings, either in person or online, of the TAC and TPC will be held to allow opportunities for public comment prior to the TIP advancing to the next stage of development. - 4.
+TIP Online The draft TIP and final TIP will be posted on the INCOG website and INCOG Newsletter with an email link allowing for comments or questions to be submitted.
 Once the TIP is adopted, a current copy will be maintained on the website reflecting the most recent amendments and progress and/or any delay in implementing the TIP.